-Latest In Washington's New Normal: High Court Nominees Stop Playing Nice
+Washington's Latest New Normal: High Court Nominees Stop Playing Nice

-Judge Brett Kavanaugh may take a lifetime seat on the Supreme Court as soon as next week, but only after shattering a rule about the confirmation process that had been set in stone for decades.
+Judge Brett Kavanaugh may take a lifetime seat on the Supreme Court as early as next week, but only after shattering a rule about the confirmation process that had been set in stone for decades.

 It was the rule that said you stood by your judicial record but held on tight to your judicial temperament.
 It was understood you had a party affiliation, but it shouldn't be worn on your sleeve.
 And above all, you were not to antagonize anyone.